vickytoriah/Quant_Practice/README.md

 <details>
 	<summary>Next steps: Monte Carlo Implementation Using Matrix in C++<\summary>

 	### Overview

 The [C++ folder in this repository]() is a work-in-progress implementation of Monte Carlo simulation using matrices in C++.
 The code is organized into separate files, each with its own `main` function, to facilitate unit testing and modular development.

 	### Project Structure

-- `monte_carlo.cpp`: Core implementation of the Monte Carlo simulation using matrices.
+-`monte_carlo.cpp`: Core implementation of the Monte Carlo simulation using matrices.

-- `anthill.cpp`: Entry points for running sample simulations and testing individual components.
+-`anthill.cpp`: Entry points for running sample simulations and testing individual components.
 It will import `anthill.h`, `monte_carlo.h`, and `coordsMatrix.h`.

-- `coordsMatrix`.cpp: Matrix constructor and extender that generates a Random Walk and determines the movement based on defined objects of class CoordsMatrix in `CoordsMatrix.h`.
+-`coordsMatrix`.cpp: Matrix constructor and extender that generates a Random Walk and determines the movement based on defined objects of class CoordsMatrix in `CoordsMatrix.h`.

-- *.h: Each Header file will define the objects and variables for it's respective *.cpp.
+-`*.h`: Each Header file will define the objects and variables for it's respective *.cpp.
 	- `anthill.h`: defines the class Anthill and its objects and methods.

 	- `*.h`: Most of these will be combined into a utility.cpp once everything is tested and structured efficiently.
 Currently, they are kept separate for testing and learning purposes.